CoffeeStraw/PyonFX/docs/tutorials/first_steps/02_hello_world.md

 ![Aegisub showing output with original commented lines and new modified line](imgs/hello_world_aegisub_output_preview.png)

-Notice how the original lines appear commented out, while your new line appears as an active subtitle with the same fields as the original but with your modified text.
+Notice how the original lines appear commented out, while your new line appears as an active subtitle with the same timing and styling as the original but with your modified text.

 ## Conclusion